React7Tech/slatestudio-assessment/README.md

 ...

 This project some part was was generated with [yarn,electron-vue, electron,expo] But i'm sorry--- you may view my code and deploy it that assessing via bitbucket due github not permit repo to be private.
-(Free Version! and don't trust github)
+(Free Version! and i don't trust github)
 BitBucket Url: https://bitbucket.org/react7store/snakecoin-wallet-rn-redux/src
 or you may clone that first in advanced ~ $ git clone https://react7store@bitbucket.org/react7store/snakecoin-wallet-rn-redux.git

+Owh btw my team organisation i.d with Docker Hub is react7store.

+Warmest regards..
+JustEd aka R. Aidy